 Last Villain Stand: By the time he decides to pull a knife on Kirito in the real world, Sugou has suffered a complete Villainous Breakdown and has lost everything, save one last, desperate chance to get back at our hero.

 Lecherous Licking: When he is sexually attacking Asuna in Alfheim Online, she starts to cry in humiliation and he ecstatically licks her tears.

 Cold Sniper: During the BoB tournament, he shoots his targets with stun bullets from his "Silent Assassin" (a very rare and high-level sniper rifle according to Sinon) before moving in for the kill with his handgun.

 Handguns: Uses a Type 54 note Chinese knock-off of the Soviet Tokarev TT-33 in GGO.

-Invisibility Cloak: In GGO, he owns a mantle that has the "Metamaterial Optical Camouflage" ability.
+Invisibility Cloak: He owns a mantle that has the "Metamaterial Optical Camouflage" ability.
 He can use it in the city AREA and hide from satellite scans during BoB.